-• backend (string) - Name of a graph library among 'graph\tool', 'igraph', 'networkx', or 'nngt'.

-• reloading (bool, optional (default: True)) - Whether the graph objects should be 'reload module'd (this should always be set to True except when NNGT is first initiated!)
+- backend (string) Name of a graph library among 'graph\tool', 'igraph', 'networkx', or 'nngt'. - reloading (bool, optional (default: True)) Whether the graph objects should be reloaded through reload\module (this should always be set to True except when NNGT is first initiated!)